Play Chess Middlegames that Get the Edge

 The strategist seeks out the weakest point in his opponents position and concentrates his force there.
 Later he will try to create a second weakness to overstretch his opponent's defenses.
 Everything he does from this point onwards is based on slowly strengthening his own position

 or tactical maneuvers in the chess middlegame.
 This can gain a material advantage or a positional advantage of some sort.
 A player who engages in this type of play can be thought of as a tactician.

 The tactician can use a fork to attack two pieces at once.
 He can pin his opponents pieces.
 He can also capture enemy pieces by means of a skewer.
 Discovered attacks are another useful way of whittling down your opponents forces.

 It is also possible to gain positional advantages by sacrificing pieces.
 Remember material is important but position is infinitely more so.
 The truth is playing sound, positional chess is the best way to yield tactical opportunities.
 You should find a way of incorporating both approaches into your playing style.

 There are a number of circumstances when it's good to exchange pieces and some when it's not a good idea.
 A big part of mastering chess middlegames is learning how to profit from the exchanges.

-Or you should exchange queens if you have good possibilities of promoting a pawn.
+Or you should exchange Queens if you have good possibilities of promoting a pawn.
 Other reasons to exchange